By Terri Barnes

 In military life, holiday traditions are like military families: portable and adaptable.
-Because military families celebrate in many different circumstances and locations—sometimes even in mid-move—they look for creative ways to make spirits bright and maintain traditions in transition.
+Because they celebrate in many different circumstances and locations—sometimes even in mid-move—military families look for creative ways to make spirits bright and maintain traditions in transition.

-“We purposefully established traditions that travel well,” says Amy Bushatz, Army wife, author, and executive editor at Military.com.
+“We purposefully established traditions that travel well,” says Amy Bushatz, Army wife, executive editor at Military.com and a coauthor of Stories Around the Table: Laughter, Wisdom and Strength in Military Life.
 “On Christmas Eve, we seek out a local light display and then have dinner at a greasy-spoon diner, a place virtually guaranteed to exist in every single town in America.”
 If they are not able to celebrate on the actual holiday, Amy said her family designates their own date to celebrate.

-Army wife Maria Reed is the host of a home decorating show for military families.
+Army wife Maria Reed is the host and creator of Moving With the Military, a home improvement and lifestyle series for military families.
 For Maria, the atmosphere of her home is important, especially at the holidays.

 Even if a holiday coincides with a move, and everything is still in boxes, Maria’s advice is still the same: Don’t hesitate.
 Decorate!
 “Put up the tree,” she says.
 “Get it up!
 If you don’t have your household goods, make ornaments with your kids.
 Use pine cones, glitter, make snowflakes from clothespins.”

-“The first time I was too far from home to attend a family-led Passover seder, I wasn’t sure if I could put one together on my own, but I knew I had to try,” says Alison.
-Knowing that other families also needed a place to go for the special meal, Alison and her husband opened their home to their new community.
+“The first time I was too far from home to attend a family-led Passover seder, I wasn’t sure if I could put one together on my own, but I knew I had to try,” says Alison, author of Standing By: The Making of an American Military Family in a Time of War and coauthor of Stories Around the Table.
+Knowing other families also needed a place to go for the special meal, Alison and her husband opened their home to their new community.